Cervical cancerSee all parts of this guide Hide guide parts

 Radiotherapy to treat cervical cancer can often cause your vagina to become narrower, which can make having sex painful or difficult.

-There are two main treatment options if you have a narrowed vagina.
+There are 2 main treatment options if you have a narrowed vagina.
 The first is to apply hormonal cream to your vagina.
 This should increase moisture within your vagina and make having sex easier.

 The second is to use a vaginal dilator, which is a tampon-shaped device made of plastic.
 You insert it into your vagina and is designed to help make it more supple.
 It's usually recommended that you insert the dilator for 5 to 10 minutes at a time on a regular basis during the day over the course of 6 to 12 months.